 How to set and customise outcomes to meet your reporting needs

 When you set up a VET course and class and enrol students, outcomes will automatically be created for each of the units of competency you assigned to the course, with the properties start and end date, reportable hours, delivery mode and funding type you set in the class.

-There are multiple places you can access the outcomes and set them, plus modify the details mentioned above for individual students - in the class outcome tab, in the student enrolments tab, in the enrolment outcomes tab, the find related outcomes window and in the certificate window when you are creating a new certificate.
+There are multiple places you can access the outcomes and set them, plus modify the details mentioned above for individual students - in the outcomes window, the find related outcomes window and in the certificate window when you are creating a new certificate.

 A students outcome is the record of their engagement with a Unit of Competency or Module from a training package or accredited course.
 Outcomes are often reported to government through processes such as AVETMISS and must meet certain validation rules.
 Primarily, an outcome records if a student has passed or failed their course.
 The outcomes available for selection are as follows:

 |Competency not achieved/fail (30)|